alparo/wax-invoice/README.md

 and the memo will be 'donation'.

 Currently, this script supports only WAXP tokens.
-Firstly, the payer will have to login with WAX cloud wallet.
+Firstly, the payer will have to log in with WAX cloud wallet.
 Only then the user should press the 'sign transaction' button.

-#TODOs:
+# TODOs:

 * possibility to prepare such an URL by just filling fields on separate page;
 * possibility to set the name of the invoice;